Polio: Vaccine

-Two types of vaccine are used throughout the world to combat polio.
+Two types of vaccine are used throughout the world to combat polio: an inactivated poliovirus given by injection, and a weakened poliovirus given by mouth.
 Both types induce immunity to polio and are effective in protecting individuals from disease.

-The first candidate polio vaccine, based on one serotype of a live but attenuated (weakened) virus, was developed by the virologist Hilary Koprowski.
-Koprowski's prototype vaccine was given to an eight-year-old boy on 27 February 1950.
-Koprowski continued to work on the vaccine throughout the 1950s, leading to large-scale trials in the then Belgian Congo and the vaccination of seven million children in Poland against serotypes PV1 and PV3 between 1958 and 1960.

-The second polio virus vaccine was developed in 1952 by Jonas Salk at the University of Pittsburgh, and announced to the world on 12 April 1955.
-The Salk vaccine, or inactivated poliovirus vaccine (IPV), is based on poliovirus grown in a type of monkey kidney tissue culture (vero cell line), which is chemically inactivated with formalin.
-After two doses of inactivated poliovirus vaccine (given by injection), 90 percent or more of individuals develop protective antibody to all three serotypes of poliovirus, and at least 99 percent are immune to poliovirus following three doses.
+The inactivated polio vaccine (IPV) was developed in 1952 by Jonas Salk at the University of Pittsburgh, and announced to the world on 12 April 1955.
+The Salk vaccine is based on poliovirus grown in a type of monkey kidney tissue culture (vero cell line), which is chemically inactivated with formalin.
+After two doses of IPV (given by injection), 90 percent or more of individuals develop protective antibody to all three serotypes of poliovirus, and at least 99 percent are immune to poliovirus following three doses.

-Subsequently, Albert Sabin developed another live, oral polio vaccine (OPV).
+Subsequently, Albert Sabin developed a polio vaccine that can be administered orally (oral polio vaccine - OPV), comprising a live, attenuated virus.
 It was produced by the repeated passage of the virus through nonhuman cells at subphysiological temperatures.
 The attenuated poliovirus in the Sabin vaccine replicates very efficiently in the gut, the primary site of wild poliovirus infection and replication, but the vaccine strain is unable to replicate efficiently within nervous system tissue.
-A single dose of Sabin's oral polio vaccine produces immunity to all three poliovirus serotypes in about 50 percent of recipients.
-Three doses of live-attenuated oral vaccine produce protective antibody to all three poliovirus types in more than 95 percent of recipients.
-Human trials of Sabin's vaccine began in 1957, and in 1958 it was selected, in competition with the live vaccines of Koprowski and other researchers, by the US National Institutes of Health.
-Licensed in 1962, it rapidly became the only polio vaccine used worldwide.
+A single dose of Sabin's trivalent OPV produces immunity to all three poliovirus serotypes in about 50 percent of recipients.
+Three doses of OPV produce protective antibody to all three poliovirus types in more than 95 percent of recipients.
+Human trials of Sabin's vaccine began in 1957, and in 1958, it was selected, in competition with the live attenuated vaccines of Koprowski and other researchers, by the US National Institutes of Health.
+Licensed in 1962, it rapidly became the only oral polio vaccine used worldwide.

-OPV efficiently blocks person-to-person transmission of wild poliovirus by oral-oral and fecal-oral routes, thereby protecting both individual vaccine recipients and the wider community (herd immunity).
-IPV confers good immunity but is less effective at preventing spread of wild poliovirus by the fecal-oral route.
+OPV efficiently blocks person-to-person transmission of wild poliovirus by oral–oral and fecal–oral routes, thereby protecting both individual vaccine recipients and the wider community.
+The live attenuated virus may be transmitted from vaccinees to their unvaccinated contacts, resulting in wider community immunity.
+IPV confers good immunity but is less effective at preventing spread of wild poliovirus by the fecal–oral route.